Sly-Ry/MySQL-Election-Database-/README.md

 FOREIGN KEY - a field in one table that references the primary key of another table.
     Ex: CONSTRAINT fk_<table2-name(party)> FOREIGN KEY <table1-column-value(party_id)> REFERENCES <table2(parties)><table2-column-name(id)> ON DELETE SET NULL

+GROUP BY - consolidates several rows of data, grouping by a shared value (e.g., candidate_id).
+The nice thing about GROUP BY is that you can then run an aggregate function to retrieve an average, sum, or minimum value from the group.

 INSERT - creates a new data entry.
     Ex: INSERT INTO <table-name> (<column-value(name)>)
         VALUES